top of page

 Hand-crafted with intention

-Our garments are only part of the story, Amakaya Threads is built on a foundation of personal relationships with a family in the Ucayali region, where the art of embroidery is inseparable from the everyday living.
+Our garments are only part of the story, Amakaya Threads is built on a foundation of personal relationships with the Urquia family in Pauyang, where the art of embroidery is inseparable from the everyday living.

-We have a deep and sincere intention to play our role in seeing that the Shipibo people and their ancient craftmanship remains a vibrant, loved and lived practice in the future.
+We have a deep and sincere intention to play our role in seeing that the Shipibo people and their ancient craftsmanship remains a vibrant, loved and lived practice in the future.

 Cultural Stimulation